The Bankrate promise

 To use the app, you have a number of options: You can link an existing checking account or sign up for a Qapital Spending account, which comes with a debit card.
 You can also open a Qapital Goals savings account as well as a Qapital Invest account.
 What products you get depends on the plan you pay for.

-- Best for: those who are motivated by visualizing their goals
+- Best for: Those who are motivated to save by visualizing their goals

 - Cost: The basic plan starts at $3 per month with additional tiered plans.
 You can get a 30-day free trial.